Wolverhampton’s Schools of Sanctuary

 These are just a few of the many schools all over the country who are committing themselves to being a safe and welcoming place for all, especially those seeking sanctuary.
 This could be people whose lives were in danger in their own country, who have troubles at home or are just looking for a space of safety.
 Read more HERE .

 We are grateful to Wolverhampton City Council and to Claire Sumner of the Citizenship, Language and Learning Team for their support.
 They will be pleased to give advice about how to become a School of Sanctuary.
-Claire hopes to have a further 15 schools accredited by the end of 2022.
+As at February 2024, Claire has a further 12 schools going through the accreditation process.

 Here are some news items from our Schools of Sanctuary archive: